metacommunities/metacommunities/publications/mixtures_dec2015/mackenzie_mixtures.md

 Or is it in the social in the same way?
 The long-standing Lancaster take on the social is that methods enact the social [see @Law_2004].
 All of this going on with the numbers is very tangled, because as it shows the sociality of Github data -- the patterns of social networking, the ebb and flow of sentiment around particular practices, the geography of code work, etc. -- it also enacts the framing of the social that Google and ESRC advance.
 This version of the social replaces the demographic counting of populations and, as well, the mid-20th century version of the social associated with media, marketing and government, the public defined by opinions and attitudes elicited through polls [see @Osborne_1999], with a hybrid entity formed at the intersection of practices, their traces (event data) and some transformations in inscription devices that in this case take the form of GoogleBigQuery.

-Tensions between different ways of doing the social began to play out in the project.
+Tensions between different ways of doing the social began to play out in the project during 2013, even before we were fully aware of all the work being done on the GithubArchive data by data scientists and the like.
 My vision of device-specific researcher or digital sociologist began to encounter the ways of going on with numbers in contemporary applied statistics.
 With good justification, statisticians like to say 'no' to many of my desires to enact the social through the data.
-Statisticians, it seems, like to say 'no', 'statistician says "no"'.

 \begin{figure}
   \centering